Do Go On - 541 - The Freedom House Ambulance Service

 Yeah.

-Good luck riding out to perfect angels.
+Good luck riding out two perfect angels.

 I was going to say princesses, but I meant angels.

-What a funny.
+What a funny

-You can be a perfect princess if you want.
+You can be a perfect princess if you want

-Yeah, but I think most princesses have.
+Yeah but I think most princesses have

-They got things to answer for.
+They've got things to answer for

-Emeritus, is that how he said?
+Emeritus is that how you said

-Emeritus Professor of Dugoon.
+Emeritus Professor of Dugoon

-One of those classic words I've seen written down for sure.
+One of those classic words I've seen written down for sure

-Now, Katie's asking a question writing, it doesn't get easier.
+Now Katie's asking a question

-Hey, tre bien, three, tre bien, three.
+Hey, tre bien, trie bien, three.

 But you're so good at French.